manojmore-523/Library-Website/README.md

 - Interactive and responsive UI.
 - Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
-- Has collection of many web pages including Home, About , Menu, Gallery , Team , Contact etc.
+- Has collection of many web pages including Home, Book , Report, Contact .
 - User is able to book a table through the website.